highcoreorg/registry-bundle/README.md

 }
 ```

-Registry for your second resource: Registers all services marked with the \App\AsYourSecondResourceAttribute attribute.
+### Registry for your second resource
+Registers all services marked with the \App\AsYourSecondResourceAttribute attribute.
-For example, for second registry we will create only attribute
+**For example, for second registry we will create only attribute**
 ```php
 <?php
 declare(strict_types=1)